Reversible computing

-Reversible computing is any model of computation where the computational process, to some extent, is time-reversible.
-In a model of computation that uses deterministic transitions from one state of the abstract machine to another, a necessary condition for reversibility is that the relation of the mapping from states to their successors must be one-to-one.
-Reversible computing is a form of unconventional computing.

-Due to the unitarity of quantum mechanics, quantum circuits are reversible, as long as they do not "collapse" the quantum states they operate on.
+Reversible computing is any model of computation where every step of the process is time-reversible.
+This means that, given the output of a computation, it is possible to perfectly reconstruct the input.
+In systems that progress deterministically from one state to another, a key requirement for reversibility is a one-to-one correspondence between each state and its successor.
+Reversible computing is considered an unconventional approach to computation and is closely linked to quantum computing, where the principles of quantum mechanics inherently ensure reversibility (as long as quantum states are not measured or "collapsed").

 Reversibility

 There are two major, closely related types of reversibility that are of particular interest for this purpose: physical reversibility and logical reversibility.

 A process is said to be physically reversible if it results in no increase in physical entropy; it is isentropic.
 There is a style of circuit design ideally exhibiting this property that is referred to as charge recovery logic, adiabatic circuits, or adiabatic computing (see Adiabatic process).
 Although in practice no nonstationary physical process can be exactly physically reversible or isentropic, there is no known limit to the closeness with which we can approach perfect reversibility, in systems that are sufficiently well isolated from interactions with unknown external environments, when the laws of physics describing the system's evolution are precisely known.

-A motivation for the study of technologies aimed at implementing reversible computing is that they offer what is predicted to be the only potential way to improve the computational energy efficiency of computers beyond the fundamental von Neumann–Landauer limit of kT ln(2) energy dissipated per irreversible bit operation.
-Although the Landauer limit was millions of times below the energy consumption of computers in the 2000s and thousands of times less in the 2010s, proponents of reversible computing argue that this can be attributed largely to architectural overheads which effectively magnify the impact of Landauer's limit in practical circuit designs, so that it may prove difficult for practical technology to progress very far beyond current levels of energy efficiency if reversible computing principles are not used.
+A motivation for the study of technologies aimed at implementing reversible computing is that they offer what is predicted to be the only potential way to improve the computational energy efficiency (i.e. useful operations performed per unit energy dissipated) of computers beyond the fundamental von Neumann–Landauer limit of kT ln(2) energy dissipated per irreversible bit operation.

+The Landauer limit was millions of times below the energy consumption of computers in the 2000s and thousands of times less in the 2010s.
+Reversible computing proponents argue that a significant portion of this energy consumption is due to architectural overheads.
+These overheads are the energy costs associated with non-computational parts of the system, such as wires, transistors, and memory, that are required to make a computer work.
+They believe that makes it difficult for current technology to achieve much greater energy efficiency without adopting reversible computing principles.